maemreyo/glean-vault/glean/99_Tools/backups/20251219_165324_1b8b0f_The giant heat pumps designed to warm whole districts.md

 In October, parent firm MVV Energie announced its plan to build what could be the most powerful heat pump modules ever.
 Two units, each with a capacity of 82.5 megawatts.

 That's enough to supply around 40,000 homes, in total, via a district heating system.
-MVV Energie aims to build the system on the site of a coal power plant that is [[20_Vocabulary/convert|converting]] to cleaner technologies.
+MVV Energie aims to build the system on the site of a coal power plant that is converting to cleaner technologies.

 The scale of the heat pumps was determined partly by limits on the size of machinery that could be transported through the streets of Mannheim, or potentially via barges along the Rhine.
 "We're not sure about that yet," says Mr Hack.
 "It might come via the river."